 How Effective Are Motorcycle Locks?

-If a thief wants to steal your bike, they’re going to do it, regardless of whether or not you’re using the best motorcycle locks.
+If a thief wants to steal your bike, they’re going to do it, regardless of whether or not you’re using locks or even a motorcycle ground anchor.
 However, properly securing your bike will deter most thieves and encourage them to look for a bike that’s easier to steal.

 Think about for a moment how easy it is for someone to steal a motorcycle.
 One person can remove your locks and ride away.
 Two people are able to lift your bike off the ground into a pickup truck.